 Vision Elements are our vision of what we will ideally look like in the future, perhaps in 2020.

 Action Committees comprised of a broad representation of our various constituencies are at work implementing this strategic plan.
-Basic responsibility for implementation of the plan rests with the Trinity Lutheran School Principal, Joy Mueller, and the Board of Education, with the Church Council providing oversight and coordination.
-Input is also received from our Business Manager, Ruth Gray, and our Pastor, Rev. Bill Shimkus.
+Basic responsibility for implementation of the plan rests with the Trinity Lutheran Christian School Principal and the Board of Education with the Church Council providing oversight and coordination.
+Input is also received from our Pastor and Business Manager.

 The following have been achieved since the implementation of the strategic plan:

-1. A $1.4 million dollar loan has been secured from the Lutheran Church Extension Fund. $800,000 of that loan is dedicated to improving the quality of teaching and learning in the school and $600,000 to facilities upgrades primarily associated with energy efficiency and aesthetic improvements.
+1. A $1,400,000 loan has been secured from the Lutheran Church Extension Fund. $800,000 of that loan is dedicated to improving the quality of teaching and learning in the school and $600,000 to facilities upgrades primarily associated with energy efficiency and aesthetic improvements.

-4. The Marketing and Recruitment Action Committee has begun modifying and updating our web presence, our communications, and our connection to the community.
+4. The Marketing and Recruitment Action Committee continues to suggest updates to our web presence, our communications, and our connection to the community.

 5. The Technology Action Committee has made recommendations for improving and standardizing computer access for students, faculty, and staff as well as communications systems internally and with parents.

-6. The Facilities Remodeling Action Committee has hired an architectural firm and drawn up preliminary plans for remodeling that will begin in June, 2014 immediately after the end of school.
-Among the major renovations will be replacement of all exterior walls, doors, and windows with more energy-efficient, secure ones, and renovating and providing ADA access bathrooms at both ends of the building.
-In addition, improvements to plumbing, lighting, and our HVAC systems are in the planning stages.
+6. The Facilities Remodeling Action Committee hired an architectural firm to provide plans for remodeling that began in June, 2014.
+Major renovations include replacement of all exterior walls, doors, and windows with more energy-efficient, secure ones; renovating and providing ADA access bathrooms at both ends of the building; improvements to the plumbing, lighting, and HVAC systems..

-7. The loan has allowed us to collaborate with Portland Lutheran School and the Portland Lutheran Association for Christian Education (PLACE) Foundation to provide professional resource development, marketing, and recruitment for Trinity.
+7. Initially, the loan allowed us to collaborate with Portland Lutheran School and the Portland Lutheran Association for Christian Education (PLACE) Foundation to provide professional resource development, marketing, and recruitment for Trinity.